-These pesto tossed soba noodles come together fast.
+These pesto tossed soba noodles with shrimp come together fast.
 The noodles and shrimp only take about 5 minutes to cook.
 The pesto can be made in advance or you can swap the recipe below for a store-bought version.
 If you do make your own pesto, you will be done in under 15 minutes.
 Feel free to add your favorite vegetables to this — zucchini, bell pepper or edamame are all excellent.
 Shrimp is delicious in this, but you can easily swap them for chicken, tofu or more vegetables.

 6 ounces soba noodles or noodles of choice